bogzbonny/yeehaw/_TODO.md

          then if the mouse scroll event is not captured then send it to the scrollable pane.

+10. Simplify WidgetPane type to little more than a ParentPane
+     - using the ParentPane store to hold index of the currently selected widget

 10. integrate in trait upcasting for Widget Type once available (remove el_widget_pane drawing functionality in favour of the parent pane draw). https://github.com/rust-lang/rust/issues/65991